abhinand5/gquiz-bot/README.md

 This step has to be followed no matter you're using source code or the binaries.
 The fields in the `yaml` file are pretty straight forward, just as what the comment lines say.

+>  Note: Ignore List can be used to ignore certain questions that need to be filled by the user manually.
+You should edit the ignore list to rightly ignore these form fields otherwise you may run into an error.

 ```yml
 # "driver_path" -->  Web Browser's driver path
 driver_path: C:\Program Files (x86)\chromedriver.exe